How to Do Laundry

-Clean clothes are a necessity, but sometimes in a rush to get the chore done and have clean laundry, we forget the basics.
-Remember these tips to make laundry easier and keep your clothes looking better for longer:
+Clean clothes are a necessity, but sometimes in a rush to get the chore done and have clean laundry, we forget the basics of doing laundry.
+Remember these laundry tips to make laundry easier and keep your clothes looking better for longer:

 - Sort laundry into piles of whites, lights, darks, brights and delicates.
 You also may want to keep lint-generators (sweatshirts, towels, flannel fabrics) away from lint attractors (nylon blouses, microfibers).